 How to Request Your CBP Form 7501 from Bolloré Logistics

-Contact-first guide for legacy Bolloré Logistics entries (now under CMA CGM / CEVA): use CEVA’s Bolloré downloads/forms page to route a request for CBP Form 7501 (Entry Summary) PDFs + continuation sheets (and an ACE entry summary export, if available).
+Contact-first guide for legacy Bolloré Logistics entries now handled under CEVA: use CEVA’s customer-service routing and customs-contact paths to request CBP Form 7501 (Entry Summary) PDFs + continuation sheets (and an ACE entry summary export, if available).

 Quick Answer